Guide to Kid-Friendly Spring Sports in Atlanta

 Swarm games are family-friendly, with youth players gathering on the field to create a starting lineup tunnel for player introductions and scrimmages between youth teams between periods.
 Kids will love the fast-paced, physical play and the energizing background music played continuously throughout the game.

-The team’s first year playing under a new bass fishing-themed identity.
+The team plays under a fishing-themed identity.
 They are a minor league affiliate of the Atlanta Braves.

-Also a minor league affiliate of the Atlanta Braves, fans can see young players hone in on their skills for the majors.
+Also a minor league affiliate of the Atlanta Braves, fans can see young players hone their skills for the majors.
+Tickets are $6 and up.

 The team first came to Atlanta in 1995, and were called the “Atlanta Ruckus,” before being re-named after Zoo Atlanta’s silverback gorilla, Willie B in 1998.